Hi,

 For all the good vs all the bad

 I’ve often had anxiety light bulbs go off after technical conferences.
 People were discussing open source, so why am I not doing open source?
 Everyone is doing Open Source; what am I doing?
 Or all managers should be generally incompetent and not be stupid in processes or hires.
 This is all partially true—maybe even the industry is in a bad state.
 Everything needs improvement, rationalization, and communication.
 And someone like going to make it better, and people are resisting.
+So I fight, I fight the system, and the result is self-esteem issues, health issues, burnout, and maybe depression if I push harder.
+And people looks are annoying too.
+Many things are taken personally, causing frustration and suppressed anger.
+The questions involve anxiety and safety.
+I’m a bad leader or employee if I’m not doing something.

 Read more